nickbearman/cagis-latex-template/README.md

 LaTeX template for the CaGIS Journal (Cartography and Geographic Information Science Journal).

+The source file is `interactapasample.tex`

+The compiled PDF is `interactapasample.pdf`

 You can also view this template on [Overleaf](https://www.overleaf.com/read/bfrpdtgtmssd#327cc0).

 This is based on the [Taylor & Francis LATEX template for authors (Interact layout +